-The amazing team at Indiana University MEDLIFE has continuously blown our minds with their impressive creativity, superb community organizing skills, and endless dedication to our Movement.
+The fantastic team at Indiana University MEDLIFE has continuously blown our minds with their impressive creativity, superb community organizing skills, and endless dedication to our Movement.

-We hope you can celebrate all of your achievements including this well-deserved award once COVID-19 restrictions begin to ease!
+We hope you can celebrate all of your achievements, including the well-deserved MEDLIFE award, once COVID-19 restrictions begin to ease!
 Thanks for being absolute rockstars.
 We’re excited to see what the future holds for you all!